 When events are acknowledged in ScienceLogic, the acknowledged status will be synchronized to PagerDuty.
 This process can take up to 60 seconds.

 Once synchronized the status of the PagerDuty incident is updated.
 Resolving an event in the ScienceLogic event monitor also updates the status of the Incident in PagerDuty.

 Incidents that are acknowledged in the PagerDuty portal or Smart Phone applications will synchronize back to ScienceLogic if the PagerDuty Dynamic Application has been installed.

-By default, synchronization can take up to 60 seconds, however users can change the frequency be editing the Dynamic Application properties.
+By default, synchronization can take up to 15 minutes, however users can change the frequency be editing the Dynamic Application properties.
 In order to maintain continuity of user assignment, ScienceLogic matches the PagerDuty assigned username to the ScienceLogic username.
 If there is a match ScienceLogic events will be updated to matching PagerDuty incidents.
 If no username can be found, no updates will be made.

 For instance, if the username in ScienceLogic is “jdoe”, the same username must exist in PagerDuty for the reverse synchronization process to update events in ScienceLogic.
 The primary reason for this is because of ScienceLogic uses advanced auditing and change control process that must know which user account is acknowledging events.

 In PagerDuty, any ScienceLogic created incident will have additional notes and details about the event.
 The details include information about the device, including the last occurrence, severity, and IP address.
 Users can also navigate from PagerDuty to ScienceLogic by clicking the Client URL link.